About Tishomingo County

 Elections & Voter Records

-The Tishomingo County Circuit Clerk serves as the Election Commissioner and manages voter registration and elections from the office located at 1008 Battleground Drive in Iuka, Mississippi 38852.
-The Circuit Clerk's office can be reached at (662) 423-7010 for election-related inquiries.
-Voter registration in Mississippi requires applicants to be U.S. citizens, residents of Mississippi and Tishomingo County, and at least 18 years old by the date of the election.
+Tishomingo County Circuit Clerk is the Election Commissioner and manages voter registration and elections from the office located at 1008 Battleground Drive in Iuka, Mississippi 38852.
+The Circuit Clerk's office can be contacted through the office’s website. election related inquiries.
+Voter registration in Mississippi requires applicants to be U.S. Citizens, residents of Mississippi and Tishomingo County, and at least 18 years old by the date of the election.
 The voter registration deadline is 30 days prior to any election.

 • Absentee ballot applications must be submitted to the Circuit Clerk, with mail-in ballot requests due by five business days before the election.